-• Mode (+ | -)\ qualid
+• Mode (+ | ! | -) qualid

 This sets an optional mode of use of the identifier qualid.
-When proof-search faces a goal that ends in an application of qualid to arguments $term_1$ ... $term_n$ , the mode tells if the hints associated to qualid can be applied or not.
-A mode specification is a list of n + or - items that specify if an argument is to be treated as an input + or an output - of the identifier.
-For a mode to match a list of arguments, input terms $must\ not$ contain existential variables, while outputs can be any term.
+When proof-search faces a goal that ends in an application of qualid to arguments $term_1 \ldots term_n$, the mode tells if the hints associated to qualid can be applied or not.
+A mode specification is a list of n+, ! or - items that specify if an argument of the identifier is to be treated as an input (+), if its head only is an input (!) or an output (-) of the identifier.
+For a mode to match a list of arguments, input terms and input heads must not contain existential variables or be existential variables respectively, while outputs can be any term.
 Multiple modes can be declared for a single identifier, in that case only one mode needs to match the arguments for the hints to be applied.